yujunz/gitlab.com-runbooks/howto/staging-environment.md

 If you have any idea on how to improve such feedback loop or you are missing any particular thing that you would like

 ## Getting access
-* You will need developer ssh access, to get it register an issue with your posix username and your ssh key in the [infrastructure issue tracker](https://gitlab.com/gitlab-com/infrastructure/issues)
+* You will need developer ssh access, to get it register an issue with your posix username and your ssh key in the [infrastructure issue tracker](https://gitlab.com/gitlab-com/infrastructure/issues).
+The production engineers will then follow [these instructions](https://gitlab.com/gitlab-com/runbooks/blob/master/howto/manage-chef.md#create-a-staging-user) to create your user.

 ## Run a rails console in staging environment